epigen/CellWhisperer/README.md

 ### modules/

-CellWhisperer builds atop two projects that are integrated via git submodules.
+CellWhisperer builds atop three projects that are integrated via git submodules.
 These were forked from original repositories on GitHub, in order to retain transparency on our code contributions as well as the option to feed back code into the upstream repository (in case of `cellxgene`).

 - `llava`: CellWhisperer LLM model python package including model, training and inference code
 - `cellxgene`: CELLxGENE Explorer browser package, modified to integrate UI and API elements for CellWhisperer integration